About Qatar Airways

 You will be presented with a set of response options for each scenario and asked to select the one that most closely resembles your own course of action.
 You may also need to rate the other options in order of preference.

-Situational judgement tests are often used to discover whether a candidate's approach matches an organisation's culture and accompanying core values.
+Situational judgement tests are often used in the recruitment process to discover whether a candidate's approach matches an organisation's culture and accompanying core values.

-You may also need to complete a series of tasks within a team.
+You may also need to complete a series of tasks within a Qatar Airways team.
 These will assess your ability to work collaboratively to effectively solve problems and will likely involve time pressure.

 Participants should seek to actively contribute, whilst displaying good listening skills.

-If you achieve high scores across your aptitude assessments, you will be invited to attend a final interview with the recruitment team.
+If you achieve high scores across your Qatar Airways aptitude assessments, you will be invited to attend a final interview stage with the recruitment team.
 This may be a panel or one-on-one interview, depending upon the position.
 It could also be online or in person, depending upon the circumstance.

-The interview will be competency based and require candidates to evidence their skills through experience.
-If you find interviews nerve wracking, keep the STAR model (situation, task, action, result) in mind to help structure your responses.
+The interview questions will be competency-based and require candidates to evidence their skills through experience.
+If you find interviews nerve-wracking, keep the STAR model (situation, task, action, result) in mind to help structure your responses.

 You should also prepare to discuss your motivations and career goals.